FelipeSanch/GitFlow/README.md

 ### Key Features

-- **Real-time GitHub Integration**: Chrome extension captures repository activity and PR data
+- Real-time GitHub integration via Chrome extension for repository activity and pull request data capture
-- **ML-Powered Conflict Prediction**: Machine learning pipeline analyzes historical data to predict merge conflicts with 87%+ accuracy
+- Machine learning pipeline using Gradient Boosting for merge conflict prediction
-- **ROI Calculation Engine**: Quantifies engineering bottlenecks and calculates potential cost savings
+- ROI calculation engine for quantifying engineering bottlenecks and cost analysis
-- **Comprehensive Analytics Dashboard**: Visualizes metrics, trends, and actionable insights
+- Analytics dashboard with visualizations of key metrics and trends
-- **CI/CD Pipeline**: Automated testing, building, and deployment with GitHub Actions
+- Automated CI/CD pipeline with GitHub Actions for testing, building, and deployment
-- **Production Monitoring**: Prometheus, Grafana, and Loki for comprehensive observability
+- Production monitoring stack with Prometheus, Grafana, and Loki

 ## Architecture